coalaura/plain/README.md

 # plain

-A tiny, dependency-free logger for Go with a couple of handy input helpers.
+A tiny logger for Go with a couple of handy input helpers.

 ### Install
 ```bash